-Whether you choose to grill it, roast it, steam it, saut— it, or bake it, fiber-rich eggplant is one of the more versatile vegetables you can prepare.
-Available year-round, eggplant has a mild, slightly sweet flavor and “meaty” texture that makes it the perfect addition to meat and poultry-based stews and casseroles, as well as vegetarian main dishes.
+Whether you choose to grill it, roast it, steam it, sautÉ it, or bake it, fiber-rich eggplant is one of the more versatile vegetables you can prepare.
+It's available year-round, but it is especially plentiful during the summer months.
+Eggplant has a mild, slightly sweet flavor and “meaty” texture that makes it the perfect addition to meat and poultry-based stir-fries and casseroles, as well as to a host of vegetarian main and side dishes.
 Here are a few tips for buying, storing, and cooking this popular vegetable, which can be enjoyed on all Phases of the South Beach Diet.

 Buying and Storing